albatrostech/asr/README.md

             try_files $uri $uri/ =404;
         }

 Adjust the locations to your liking in case you don't want the **ASR** as your root application.

-In this setup, it's also required to inform the _Back-end_ web server it's being proxied to correctly generate URLs, modify _asr.json_ like this:
+In this setup, it's also required to inform the _Back-end_ web server it's being proxy to correctly generate URLs, modify _asr.json_ like this:

         "hypnotoad": {
             "listen" : ["http://127.0.0.1:3000"],